ryanmcnally93/ascension/README.md

 I fixed this by using a for loop to go through the dates and using that date variable to drill into the times section.
 I then used ", ".join() around the answer to turn the dictionary keys into a list with commas in-between and no brackets.
 These display in the orders admin section nicely now.

-### Unfixed Bugs

-1).
+18).
 I tried to create a session with booked sessions inside, this created massive issues.
 I had to save the product id, date and time within a dictionary and then try and access and manipulate this date throughout.

 <img src="/media/readme-images/unfixed-1.webp" width="70%" alt="The code I used" style="display: inherit; ">